 Must be dual-mounted side by side on all corners of bus roof caps.
-Mounting must be as high as practical on the top and as near the outer edge of the bus, as curvature permits.
+Mounting must be as high as practical on the top and as near the outer edge of the bus as curvature permits.
 The lamps must be securely mounted.
-There must be a black background that is at least 11/4 inches wide.
-The lamps installed in the outboard locations must be red; the lamps installed in the inboard locations must be able in bright sunlight for a minimum of 500 feet.
+There must be a black background that is at least 11⁄2 inches wide.
+The lamps installed in the outboard locations must be red; the lamps installed in the inboard locations must be amber.
+The lamps must be clearly visible in bright sunlight for a minimum of 500 feet.
 Additionally, student warning lights must: